fernandoPalluzzi/SEMgraph/README.md

 # Improved ALS model (model$graph) clustering and scoring, using alatent variable
 # "hidden" model (LV), edge betweeness clustering (EBC) algorithm, and a minimum
 # cluster size of 5 nodes.
+# Other clustering algorithms can be exploited (e.g., the walktrap community
+# detection algorithm, WTC) to improve the interpretation of results.

 LV <- clusterScore(model$graph, model$data, alsData$group,
                    type = "ebc",